awead/presentations/ohionet-webinar/README.md

     + Islandora
     + RODA (http://roda+community.org/)
     + many others ...

+##### Asset Management Pitfalls
-    + make assumptions about your content: modeling, type, metadata
+  * make assumptions about your content
+    + modeling: organization of content, collections, rights management
+    + type: A/V formats, file formats, data
+    + metadata: Dublin Core, EAD, MARC, various xml schemas (PBCore, VRA, MODS)
+  * your local implementation is limited to the constraints imposed by these assumptions
+  * costs
+    + money
+    + technological resources
+    + human resources

 ##### What's good about Hydra
-  * makes no assumptions about your data
+  * makes no assumptions about your data (well, actually one assumption)
   * can model anything
   * using any metadata standard
   * using any content